Todd & Gil on the streets of Hong Kong with their new friend and fellow expedition member - Christiaan Kuypers.

 Left to Right: Todd and Troy pose with our senior porter – Puntsok.
 We had another 1,000 feet to climb to gain the PungPung La pass.

 Dropping off the PungPung La pass.
-Todd is not looking real thrilled about the steep, wet descent ahead.
+Todd is not looking real thrilled about continuing the steep, wet descent ahead.
+Through the mists on the far ridgeline, porters can be seen beginning their descent.

 Troy & Todd resting with three of our porters.
 It was an uncharacteristically clear day for Pemako.